stelzinga/MF/Management_Framework.md

 - Strategical: ability to identify actual and potential long-term Opportunities that can grow Revenue, reduce Cost or reduce Risk in a sustainable manner under the constraints of potential and actual Threats given actual or perceived Strengths and Weaknesses of the Venture.

 Hard Skills are abilities that are relatively easy to quantify.
 They are taught and acquired through books, classroom sessions, internet, but also on the job.
 Hard Skills are often but not always knowledge based.
 Hard skills can also be recognised through diplomas and certificates.
 They include:
-- Languages
-- Mathematics
+- Humanities (languages, philosophy, law, history, theology, ...)
-- Natural Sciences (physics, chemistry, biology, geology, meteorology, ...)
+- Natural Sciences (physics, chemistry, biology, earth science, ...)
+- Formal sciences (mathematics, logic, computer science, ...)
-- Social Sciences (economics, sociology, psychology, ...)
+- Social Sciences (business incl accounting, economics, sociology, psychology, ...)
-- Information & Communication Technology (hardware, programming, system design, networks...)
-- Applied Sciences (all forms of engineering, medicine, ...)
+- Applied Sciences (all forms of engineering, medicine, military, education , public administration, artificial intelligence, ...)
 - Accounting & Finance
-- Data Science & Artificial Intelligence
 - Project Management
 - Use of Venture specific Assets
 - Use of Venture specific Processes